-The cost of living is 9% above the national average, and the median home price is $250,000.
-The median rent is $1,425 per month.
+The cost of living is 9% above the national average, and the median home price is $260,000.
 There are some beautiful older homes here, many overlooking the Bay, and several neighborhoods in particular draw retirees.
 One such neighborhood is Hollowbrook where attractive brick ranch ramblers are for sale in the high-$100,000s.
 Miller's Crossing is a new neighborhood that attracts all ages but has homes from the high-$100,000s.
 Gayfer Court is an established condominium community within walking distance of downtown and has two-story units from the low-$200,000s.
 Key Allegro Villas is a manufactured community that caters to seniors and has affordable mobile homes.

 Fairhope also has a number of more expensive subdivisions.
 Deep Tree Forest has single family homes from the high-$200,000s.
 Rock Creek is a master-planned golf community with homes from the high-$200,000s.
 Woodlands at Fairhope may be one of the most exclusive neighborhood with homes from the $500,000s.
 Million dollar homes are available, too.
 It also worth noting that people who purchase a house on "colony land" secure ownership of the house but receive a 99-year lease on the land and pay rent to the Single Tax Corporation (which has 1,800 or more such leaseholds).

 Alabama is a friendly state when it comes to retirement and taxes (and overall it has one of the lowest tax burdens in the country).
-Social Security, military, civil service, state/local government and qualified private pensions are all exempt from state tax (but distributions from 401(k)s and IRAs are taxable).
+Social Security, military, civil service, state/local government and qualified private pensions are all exempt from state tax (but distributions from 401(k)s and IRAs are taxed between 1% and 5%).
 Real estate is assessed at 10% of its fair market value, and homeowners 65 and better are exempt from all state property taxes.
 Seniors may also receive a homestead exemption of between $2,000 and $5,000, depending on annual income.
-In Fairhope, the annual taxes on a $250,000 home are approximately $1,150.
+In Fairhope, the annual taxes on a $260,000 home are approximately $1,185.
 The state sales tax is 4%, and prescription drugs are exempt (but food is not).

 Fairhope has been experiencing growing pains and has instituted strict zoning laws to ensure that it retains its gentle charm.
 The Single Tax Fairhope Corporation continues to contribute to the town's overall quality of life through various ventures, which include a 43-acre nature park, the landscaped museum plaza, the veterans' memorial, the hospital's new emergency room and the library's renovation.
 Each year, 200 trees are planted throughout town, and colorful flower baskets hang from nearly every street lamp, evoking a storybook quality.
 The waterfront is a busy place, and the Fairhope Pier, originally built in the 1920s, is a town highlight with duck ponds, a water fountain, rose gardens and a picnic area.
 Not to be missed are the sunsets over the Bay, with Mobile (population 200,000) twinkling in the distance.